sturobson/simpleSass/readme.md

 ## Running Simple Sass

-Within the file `gulpfiles.js` there are four variables that will need changing if you're applying this to a existing project
+Within the file `gulpfiles.js` there are four variables that will need changing if you're applying this to a existing project:

 ```
 var sassFolder    = 'sass/';
 var sassFileName  = 'styles.scss';
 var sassWatch     = 'sass/**/*.scss';
 var cssFileName   = 'styles.css';
 ```

 ### With a local server